ASSISTANT PROFESSOR, SUSTAINABILITY SCIENCE

 TCU is committed to both teaching and research within the personalized atmosphere of a smaller college.
 Located in the economically stable and expanding Fort Worth/Dallas area and occupying a prominent position in the community, TCU offers the opportunity for participation in enriching personal and professional activities both on and off campus.
 The university offers state-of-the-art learning environments and a commitment to relevance and educating students to make a difference in the world.
 The university’s nationally ranked athletic programs have created an excitement and vibrancy on campus that has led to TCU being named to US News and World Report’s Top 20 “Up-and-coming National Universities”.
 TCU is among the universities “making the most promising and innovative changes in the areas of academics, faculty and student life.”

-ABOUT THE DEPARTMENT OF ENVIRONMENTAL SCIENCES
+B. ABOUT THE DEPARTMENT OF ENVIRONMENTAL SCIENCES

 We are a student-centered department that is committed to the teacher-scholar model.
 Teaching is central to our department’s mission; we hire faculty who are passionate about teaching and highly trained in their area of teaching specialty.